 When I think about Etsy costs, there are two different categories to distinguish between.

 The first is upfront cost.
 What do I have to pay out-of-pocket no matter what happens?
-Even if I have no
+Even if I never make a single sale, what expenses and payments will I have to make to Etsy each month?

 To keep it simple here, let's focus on solely on the upfront costs to sell on Etsy.